Skip to content

 • Working with caramel: The caramel can get pretty sticky, so I find it helpful to lightly spray the spoon with nonstick spray before adding the caramel to the Twix cookies.

-• Let the Twix cookies cool: Be patient and let the cookie layer cool completely before adding the caramel layer.
+• Let the Twix cookies cool: Let the cookie layer cool before adding the caramel layer.
 Do the same with the caramel layer before topping it with melted chocolate.
-If you try to top the Twix cookies while they’re still warm, the caramel and chocolate could slide off the side.
+If the Twix cookies are too warm, the caramel and chocolate will slide off.

-Stack of twix cookies with caramel and chocolate.
+A stack of four twix cookies with caramel and chocolate.

 Browse all